Generating Literal and Implied Subquestions to Fact-check Complex Claims: Evidence Retrieval with Decomposition

 The results are shown in Table~\ref{tab:exp-NLI-retrieval}.
-The performance gap between the human (69.0) and our best model using the gold annotator (59.6) is not large in this limited setting. \paragraph{The decomposed questions are effective to retrieve the evidence.} By aggregating evidence from the subquestions, both BM25 and the NLI models can do better than using the claim alone, except for the case of using BM25 in the predicted decomposition.
-This indicates that the detailed and implied information in decomposed questions can help gathering evidence beyond the surface level of the claim.
-The performance of NLI models with the original claims is much lower than NLI models with the decomposed questions, potentially as the full claim contains several arguments which are not all supported or refuted, confusing the NLI models.
+We see that \textbf{the decomposed questions are effective to retrieve the evidence.} By aggregating evidence from the subquestions, both BM25 and the NLI models can do better than using the claim alone, except for the case of using DocNLI, and BM25 with the predicted decomposition.
+The best model with gold annotations (59.6) is close to human performance (69.0) in this limited setting, indicating that the detailed and implied information in decomposed questions can help gathering evidence beyond the surface level of the claim.

-\paragraph{DocNLI outperforms BM25 on both the annotated decomposition and the predicted decomposition.} Among the three NLI models, DocNLI achieves the best performance and we see that on the merged model, it outperforms BM25 by a large margin.
-This demonstrates the potential of using the NLI models to aid the evidence retrieval in the wild.
-The merged model is not consistently better than the support and refute model.
+\textbf{DocNLI outperforms BM25 on both the annotated decomposition and the predicted decomposition.} This demonstrates the potential of using the NLI models to aid the evidence retrieval in the wild, although they must be combined with decomposition to yield good results.